github/docs/content/repositories/archiving-a-github-repository/backing-up-a-repository.md

 Wikis in {% data variables.product.prodname_dotcom %} are stored as Git repositories.
 This means that you can back up a wiki by cloning it.
 For more details on how to clone a wiki using Git, see "[AUTOTITLE](/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages#cloning-wikis-to-your-computer)."

-Once you have cloned the wiki, you can compress it into an archive (for example a `.zip` or `.tar.gz` file) and move it a location for safe-keeping.
+Once you have cloned the wiki, you can compress it into an archive (for example a `.zip` or `.tar.gz` file) and move it to a location for safe-keeping.

 You can restore your backup by decompressing the archive and then pushing the wiki repository to a Git remote.